Saraswati Vidyardhi: Books

-Vidyardhi has published two books, both co-authored with her father: Sri Tyagaraja Ghanaraga Pancharatna Krithimala and Sankeerthana Ratnavali.
-Her unpublished works include the books Taana Deepika, Sankeerthana Ratnakaram, and Simhagiri Sankeerthanas.
+Vidyardhi has authored two books: Taana Deepika and The Unique Style and Personality of Dr Sripada Pinakapani.
+She co-authored two books with her father Sri I V L Sastry: Sri Tyagaraja Ghanaraga Pancharatna Krithimala and Sankeerthana Ratnavali.
+Her unpublished works include the books Sankeerthana Ratnakaram, Simhagiri Sankeerthanas and Apuroopa Varnamritham.

 CDs

 Vidyardhi, with her daughter, covered Dr Sripada Pinakapani's Varnams on the CD Varnamritham (2006).
 In 2006 she also released Karnamritham, a CD of her own original devotional music.
-Her other CDs include Nadamritham (2009), a 2-hour concert in two discs, and Annamayya Sangeetha Sourabham (2012), forty of the 15th-century saint Annamacharya's compositions set to tunes by Pinakapani, which was released on the eve of Pinakapani's 100th birthday.
+Her other CDs include Nadamritham (2009), a 2-hour concert in two discs, and Annamayya Sangeetha Sourabham (2012), forty of the 15th-century saint Annamacharya's compositions set to tunes by Pinakapani, which was released on the occasion of Pinakapani's 100th birthday.